Hardik Patel

-Hardik Patel (born 20 July 1993) is an Indian politician and social activist.
+Hardik Patel (born 20 July 1993) is an Indian politician.
 He rose to prominence in July 2015, where he led the Patidar reservation agitation that sought Other Backward Class (OBC) status for the Patidar caste.

 He joined the Indian National Congress (INC) in 2020.
 He served as the Working President of the Gujarat Pradesh Congress Committee, the state unit of INC in Gujarat.
 He left the party and eventually joined the Bharatiya Janata Party in 2022.

 Early life

 Hardik Patel was born on 20 July 1993 in a Gujarati Patidar family to Bharat and Usha Patel.
 In 2004, his parents moved to Viramgam.
 Hardik studied from Class VI to Class VIII at Divya Jyot School in Viramgam, before moving to K B Shah Vinay Mandir, where he studied until Class XII.
 He was a poor student and a cricket enthusiast.
 After completing Class XII, Hardik started helping his father, Bharat, to run a small business of fixing submersible pumps in underground water wells.
 Bharat was a Congress worker.

 In 2010, Patel joined Sahajanand College in Ahmedabad.
 He ran for the post of general secretary of the college students' union and was elected unopposed.
 In 2013, he received Bachelor of Commerce (B.Com.) degree.